alexeden/adafruit-seesaw/README.md

 ## Single Device

-If you're interfacing with a single device--i.e. you don't need to share access to a device's requisite I2C bus nor the Delay--create a `SeesawDriver` and provide it to the device constructor:
+If you're interfacing with a single device - i.e. you don't need to share access to a device's requisite I2C bus nor the Delay - create a `SeesawDriver` and provide it to the device constructor:

 ```rs
 // Setup on an STM32F405